Eyimofe28/web102_prework/README.md

 ## Video Walkthrough

-A quick video walkthrough of da implemented features:  <a href="https://i.imgur.com/nicEYjU.gif">Click Me!</a>
+A quick video walkthrough of da implemented features:  <a href="https://i.imgur.com/nicEYjU.gif" target="_blank">Click Me!</a>

 ## Notes
 I encountered a few challenges while working on this project🤧...